-- Turning off computers overnight and on weekends;
+- Turning off computers, printers, and photocopiers overnight and on weekends;

-- Closing curtains and blinds to keep the sun out and retain cooler air inside;
+- Closing windows, curtains, and blinds to keep the sun out and retain cooler air inside

 Building Ventilation System Operation and Reporting